-The Congressional Budget Office (CBO) analysis of this proposal also concluded it would increase federal spending and Part D premiums.
+The Congressional Budget Office (CBO) analysis of this proposal also concluded that it would increase federal spending and Part D premiums.
 As part of its budget projection, CBO estimated that the rule would raise federal spending by $177 billion between 2020 and 2029.
-Because Part D plan sponsors often use savings from rebates to decrease premiums, premiums would also increase under the proposed regulation, and since the federal government subsidizes 74.5% of Part D premiums, CBO concluded this proposal would result in an increase of federal spending.
-(2)
+Because Part D plan sponsors often use savings from rebates to decrease premiums, premiums would also increase under the proposed regulation, and since the federal government subsidizes 74.5% of Part D premiums, CBO concluded that this proposal would result in an increase in federal spending.
+(3)

 A reason often cited as a major concern with the rebate system is the potential for PBMs to retain rebate dollars and not pass these savings to plans and consumers.
 However, a 2019 study from the U.S. Government Accountability Office (GAO) found that 99.6% of the Medicare Part D prescription drug rebates negotiated by PBMs were passed through to drug plan sponsors.
 (5)

 There has also been discussion by health care decision-makers about passing the rebate directly to the patient at the point of dispensing.
 MCOs may choose to implement point of sale (POS) rebates; however, passing rebates at POS may not broadly lower overall drug costs.
-A study from Milliman indicates that value for an individual, as defined by the Milliman Medical Index, would decrease by 6% if such rebates were passed through to employees (6).
+A 2023 study from Milliman indicates that value for an individual, as defined by the Milliman Medical Index, would decrease by 6% if such rebates were passed through to employees (6).
 The previously referenced CBO analysis that noted an increase in premiums and federal spending also noted that Medicare Part D plan sponsors utilize the rebates to lower premiums for all beneficiaries, so all patients receive the benefit of lower costs, rather than the select patients who utilize a rebated drug.
-(2)

-Rebates are a piece to the much larger prescription price discussion and focusing solely on rebates will limit MCOs from developing strategies to holistically address the cost of medications.
 Rebates encourage marketplace competition and further incentivize manufacturers to invest in differentiating products that are of high value to payers, prescribers, and patients.
 Rebates are also the building blocks of value-based contracting and help reduce out-of-pocket costs to patients, thereby increasing access to medications and improving patient health outcomes.
+However, rebates are just one piece to the much larger prescription price discussion and focusing solely on rebates may limit MCOs from developing strategies to holistically address the cost of medications.
 AMCP supports efforts that are focused on reducing health care costs by evaluating all aspects of the health care system.